Saucon TDS: Features, Limits, and What It's Missing

 What Saucon TDS Does Well

 Saucon TDS gives bus operations a centralized platform for driver sign-on, route assignment, and GPS tracking.
 Dispatchers can see which drivers are signed on, which routes are active, and where vehicles are located.
 For operations that previously managed this through radio calls and paper logs, Saucon TDS represents a significant step forward in operational visibility.
+FMCSA CSA evaluates carriers across 7 BASICs, and having centralized data is the first step toward staying on the right side of those evaluations.

 Where Saucon TDS Has Gaps